Famous Last Words (My Chemical Romance song): Release and live performances

-The Black Parade was released on October 23 through Reprise Records; "Famous Last Words" is the final song on the standard track list.
+The first appearance of "Famous Last Words" was on The Black Parade.
+The album was released on October 23, 2006, through Reprise Records; "Famous Last Words" is the final song on the standard track list.
 (Note: While "Famous Last Words" is considered the album's final track on the liner notes, a secret track titled "Blood" plays after roughly a minute and a half of silence following the conclusion of "Famous Last Words".)
 Later, it was released onto radio on January 9, 2007 in the United States, and was officially released as the album's second single on January 22 in the United Kingdom.
 CD and 7" records of the song were released on the same day.
 Both of the physical releases included "My Way Home Is Through You" as a B-side, while the CD also featured "Kill All Your Friends".
 According to Craig Aaronson, "Famous Last Words" was originally considered to be the album's lead single, although "Welcome to the Black Parade" was chosen instead.'
-A live recording of the song is featured on The Black Parade is Dead!, which includes the final show performed on The Black Parade World Tour.
+A live recording of the song is featured on The Black Parade is Dead!, which includes the final show performed on The Black Parade World Tour (2007–2008).
 It was later featured on the track list for the band's greatest hits album, May Death Never Stop You, released in 2014.
-The song was also released as part of The Black Parade/Living with Ghosts, the 10th-anniversary reissue of The Black Parade, on September 23, 2016.'
+The song was also released as part of The Black Parade/Living with Ghosts, the 10th-anniversary reissue of The Black Parade, on September 23, 2016.

 "Famous Last Words" has been featured on the set lists for multiple of My Chemical Romance's concert tours.
-It was played during the Black Parade World Tour, the 2007 Projekt Revolution tour, the World Contamination Tour, their reunion tour, and the Long Live The Black Parade tour in 2025.
+It was played during the Black Parade World Tour, the 2007 Projekt Revolution tour, the World Contamination Tour (2010–2012), their reunion tour (2019–2023), and the Long Live The Black Parade tour in 2025.
 It was also performed at the Reading and Leeds Festivals in 2011, the 2022 Riot Fest, and at the When We Were Young festival in 2024.